rubennoro/ROS2_pipeline/README.md

+*Main Script is receive_opti.py from the opti_track package

 Additional Note:
 - For packed byte array in receive_opti.py from opti_track package, need to shift values in the bytes for computer version versus Nvidia Jetson version